antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

 Look lets take another approach and say you why Groovy or other dynamic programming languages like Scala rocks ( in the world of Jvm ).
 Before I do that, you need to be sure why I dislike Java in some cases.
 Lets look at that first.

-#####Note: The upcoming text is meant to be fun.
-When I said its "fun", it is "fun".
+#####Note: The upcoming text is just my imagination of explaning things.
 In no way I'm hurting or teasing any girls out there.

 Java is more are like the character of "Jessi" in VTV film.